 Should I toast the walnuts first?

 This is purely up to you.
 You can slightly complicate things by lightly toasting the walnuts prior to processing them.
-I usually use raw walnuts, because I find they produce the creamiest butter.
+I usually use raw walnuts, because I find they produce the creamiest result.

 Toasting the walnuts does enhance their flavor though.
-Raw walnut butter is very mild.
+The raw butter is very mild.
 If you prefer a more pronounced flavor, certainly toast the walnuts first.
 It’s not difficult to do.

 What should I add to my homemade walnut butter?

-But as I said, plain raw walnut butter is very mild.
+But as I said, the plain raw butter is very mild.
 So if you prefer bolder flavors, do feel free to add more ingredients.
 See the recipe card below for specific suggestions.

 Is walnut butter healthier than peanut butter?